-If you do this, the Court will treat the junior mortgage as a general unsecured claim, and you will discharged from the balance of the junior mortgage along with all your other unpaid unsecured debt discharged from all your other unpaid unsecured debt.
-As a result of this discharge of the junior lien your bank will be required to release their lien on your home.
-The lien strip is not automatic, however, and your bankruptcy attorney must file a Motion to Avoid a Lien with the Court and have it granted or else the junior lien will survive the bankruptcy.
+If you do this, the Court will treat the junior mortgage as a general unsecured claim, and you will be discharged from the balance of the junior mortgage along with all your other unpaid unsecured debt discharged from all your other unpaid unsecured debt.
+As a result of this discharge of the junior lien, your bank will be required to release its lien on your home.
+The lien strip is not automatic, however, and your bankruptcy attorney must file a Motion to Avoid a Lien with the Court and have it granted, or else the junior lien will survive the bankruptcy.

 To be eligible to strip a junior lien you must first qualify for Chapter 13 bankruptcy (be able to make a regular monthly payment) and your first mortgage must be more than the verifiable current value of your property.
 You must also be willing to make all of the required payments under your Chapter 13 Plan.

 Finally, you must be aware that your monthly Chapter 13 payment will be based on your “disposable income” in Chapter 13 and you will be required to pay as much of your unsecured debt (including the junior mortgage) as you are able to afford based on this figure.